kawaljeet0702/fastapi-project/README.md

 ----------------------------------------------
 **Building the solution locally**:

-1.
-Open your terminal and navigate to the directory where the code has been saved.
+1.Open your terminal and navigate to the directory where the code has been saved.

 2.
 Run the following command to build the Docker image: